aresio/LASSIE/README.md

 ## HOW TO CITE LASSIE

-Tangherloni A., Nobile M.S., Besozzi D., Mauri G. and Cazzaniga P.: LASSIE: Simulation of large-scale models of biochemical systems on GPUs, BMC Bioinformatics, (2017, submitted)
+Tangherloni A., Nobile M.S., Besozzi D., Mauri G. and Cazzaniga P.: LASSIE: Simulation of large-scale models of biochemical systems on GPUs, BMC Bioinformatics, 18(1):246, 2017

 ## DEPENDENCIES